arpitgami/Artivio/README.md

 - Users can edit posters, and the edited canvas state is stored in the backend.
 - Each user's edits are saved separately, allowing them to retrieve previous work.
+- Users can interact with layers, move them around, add shapes and text, manipulate the object's width, height, and color, and upload their images on the canvas.
+- Layer management: Each layer can be moved up and down on the Z-axis and can be deleted as well as hidden.
 - Canvas data is compressed, divided into chunks, and stored in Cloudinary to efficiently handle large JSON data.
 - For secure image and JSON file uploads, Cloudinary signed uploads are used.
 - Users and designers can sign up and log in on the platform.